sefeoglu/gym_self_drive/README.md

 # gym self drive
-* The project uses the CarRacing environment of OpenAI
+* The project uses the CarRacing environment of OpenAI.